softrams/uswds-angular-starter/README.md

 # Angular Starter with USWDS Design System

-A quick Angular application starter to use USWDS Design System.
+A quick Angular application starter to use [USWDS Design System](https://designsystem.digital.gov/).
 This sample included the design system and used the page template as an example.
-Please checkback later, for better integration and include header, footer and routing support.
+Please checkback later, for better integration and support for additional components.

-## Installing & Setting up USWDS Design System
+## Setup

 Once Angular application is created, add the design system.
 Same steps work, even to add the design system to an existing application